James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

 - MSt in History (Distinction), Balliol College, Oxford (2011)

-- BA in History (First Class – highest in university), Balliol College, Oxford (2010)
+- BA in History (First Class – highest of year; Gibbs Prize and Arnold Prize), Balliol College, Oxford (2010)

 Associations & Memberships